 See also Unit timetable information

-This unit requires a minimum of 144 hours equivalent of placement with a partner organisation.
-Students are also required on-campus to attend 1 X 3-hour seminar prior to departure, and a 3-hour seminar on completion.
-It is anticipated that the remaining hours to complete a total of 288 hours will be spent on relevant readings, reflection and maintenance of a detailed journal, and progressive work towards a final report.
+This unit requires a minimum of 144 hours equivalent of placement with a host partner organisation.
+Prior to undertaking the internship, students must attend an on-campus 2-hour seminar.
+It is anticipated that the remaining hours to complete a total of 288 hours will be spent on relevant readings, reflection and maintenance of assessment.

 Students who have attained a distinction average and who have completed 96 points of study with a minimum of 48 points in Arts